manishlamichhane/TimeZoneSelect/README.md

 Use GUI
 --------
       $ timezoneselect_ui.sh
  Follow the instruction on the screen.
+The continent and the city need to be input this way : Europe/Paris.
+If not, It will not work.